dagster-io/hooli-data-eng-pipelines/README.md

 - The asset `model_nb` is an example of *Dagstermill* which lets you run Jupyter Notebooks as assets, including notebooks that should take upstream assets as inputs.
 - *Sensors* are used to run jobs based on external events.
 See for example `hooli_data_eng/jobs/watch_s3.py`.
 - *Declarative Scheduling* is used to keep certain marketing and analytics assets up to date based on a stakeholder SLA using freshness policies and an asset reconciliation sensor.
 Examples include `hooli_data_eng/assets/marketing/__init__.py` and `dbt_project/models/ANALYTICS/daily_order_summary.sql`.
+- *Retries* are enabled for both runs and assets, making the pipeline robust to occassional flakiness.
+See `hooli_data_eng/definitions.py` for examples of retries on jobs, and `hooli_data_eng/assets/marketing/__init__.py` for an example of a more complex retry policy on an asset including backoff and jitter.
+Flakiness is generated in `hooli_data_eng/resources/api.py`.
+- *Alerts* are enabled through Dagster Clould alert policies based on job tags.
+A custom alert is also specified to notify when assets with SLAs are later than expected.
+See `hooli_data_eng/assets/delayed_asset_alerts.py`. *Note*: This sensor and alert require AWS SES credentials and will not if you've cloned this repository, instead the sensor evaluation will fail when attempting to send an alert email.

 ## Deployment Architecture